-Digital technology has facilitated the invention of various payment gateways.
+Digital technology has facilitated the invention of various payment gateways in africa.
 It was initially complicated to send money internationally and across continents.
 Currency change was the least of your worries.
 There was, and still is, the issue of trust and time to process transfers and payments.
 They make it possible to send money to Africa or anywhere in the world in a matter of seconds.
 Payment gateways are convenient for personal transactions and you can integrate them as an essential web management tool for your business.
 They are convenient for various online businesses like online food delivery, or online courses.

 What Is a Payment Gateway?